John J. Wooten

-John J. Wooten (/ˈwuːtən/; born 1965) is an American playwright, screenwriter, director, producer, and professor.
+John J. Wooten (/ˈwuːtən/) is an American playwright, screenwriter, director, producer, and professor.

 Best known as a playwright, Wooten has been nominated for Best New Play by the American Critics Association for The Mission Home (1998).
 Wooten is the winner of the New Jersey State Council on the Arts Fellowship for Kiss the Bride (1995) and for Fading Grace (2021).
 The Mission Home (1998), Kiss the Bride (1995) and Happy Hour (2003) were nominated for Best New Play by the Newark Star-Ledger.

 Wooten's work has been published Dramatist Play Service.